|

 We

-should find out as much as possible about someone before coming into conflict
+should find out as much as possible about someone before

 with him. |